-“Quarantine” applies to individuals identified as having had close contact with a case (i.e., within 6 feet for more than 10 consecutive minutes during the 3 days prior) and also helps minimize potential community transmission.
+“Quarantine” applies to individuals identified as having had close contact with a case (i.e., within 6 feet for 15 or more cumulative minutes during a 24-hour period) and also helps minimize potential community transmission.
 The quarantine period is a mandatory 14 days since the last contact with a case, meaning that quarantines and isolations occurring in the same household may prolong the quarantine period.

 However, anyone who has had close contact with someone with COVID-19 and who meets the following criteria (as per CDC guidelines) does NOT need to quarantine:

 – Had COVID-19 illness within the previous 3 months AND